Convert Figma logo to code with AI

 • .env: default environment variables

-You have access to the whole code source if you need further customization.
-The provided code is only example for you to start your project.
-The sky is the limit 🚀.
+You have full access to the source code for further customization.
+The provided code is just an example to help you start your project.
+The sky's the limit 🚀.

 Commit Message Format

-The project enforces Conventional Commits specification.
-This means that all your commit messages must be formatted according to the specification.
+The project follows the Conventional Commits specification, meaning all commit messages must be formatted accordingly.
 To help you write commit messages, the project uses Commitizen, an interactive CLI that guides you through the commit process.
 To use it, run the following command:

 npm run commit

-One of the benefits of using Conventional Commits is that it allows us to automatically generate a CHANGELOG file.
+One of the benefits of using Conventional Commits is the ability to automatically generate a CHANGELOG file.
 It also allows us to automatically determine the next version number based on the types of commits that are included in a release.

 Testing

-All unit tests are located with the source code inside the same directory.
-So, it makes it easier to find them.
+All unit tests are located alongside the source code in the same directory, making them easier to find.
 The project uses Vitest and React Testing Library for unit testing.
-You can run the tests with:
+You can run the tests with the following command:

 npm run test